Al-‘Ihsaan – Good Citizenship

-For the beginning learner the Hadeeth appears to contain a simple instruction about the etiquette of slaughtering according to Islam.
-However, scholars categorize this Hadeeth as being among the Ahadeeth that touch upon all Islamic aspects such as the Hadeeth on actions being judged by intentions.
-In fact, this particular Hadeeth addresses all the doors of Islamic knowledge and practice.
+“Verily Allah has prescribed ‘ihsaan (perfection) in all things.
+Thus if you kill, kill well, and if you slaughter, slaughter well.
+Let each one of you sharpen his blade and let him spare suffering to the animal he slaughters” (Muslim).According to Islam, the Hadeeth appears to contain a simple instruction about the etiquette of slaughtering for the beginning learner.
+However, scholars categorize this Hadeeth as part of those touching upon Islamic aspects such as the Hadeeth on actions judged by intentions.
+This particular Hadeeth addresses all the doors of Islamic knowledge and practice.

 So what is it that the Prophet ﷺ is informing us in these few lines?
 First, Allah ﷻ both farada and qadara made obligatory and predetermined, ‘ihsaan in all matters.
 Prophet Muhammad ﷺ explains the obligation in the lines that follow, illustrating how a Muslim is obligated to slaughter minimizing the pain of the animal.

 This literal depiction demonstrates the many meanings in the word ‘ihsaan, which incorporates perfection, mercy, compassion, promoting good, and avoiding harm.
 Allah predestined that ‘ihsaan exists in everything, and He obligated us to emulate His attribute of ‘ihsan in all of our actions.